Easy Chicken Chow Mein

 - Add the noodles, then give the reserved sauce a quick stir and pour into the pan.
 Toss the noodles continuously to coat with sauce and allow to boil.
 Adjust seasonings and add more water to thin out the sauce, if desired.

-- Stir in the bean sprouts and green onions while quickly tossing for about 30 seconds to a minute, until all the ingredients are combined and heated through.
+- Stir in the cooked chicken, bean sprouts and green onions while quickly tossing for about 30 seconds to a minute, until all the ingredients are combined and heated through.
 Serve hot.

 Here are a few more chow mein recipes you might enjoy: